What is Pluto?

 So, Is Pluto a Planet or Not a Planet?

-For many years, Pluto was officially considered to be the ninth major planet in our solar system.
+For many years, Pluto was officially considered to be the ninth major planet in the solar system.

 After 1992, its status as a planet was questioned following the discovery of several objects of similar size in the Kuiper belt.